Modify exiv2/actions.cpp return -3/253 when no metadata has been found.

 I'm going to try the perl module exiftool now - I hope it supports file renames because I have clashing file names across different Casio models and ultimately that's what I need to do.

-#15 Updated by Robin Mills 12 months ago
+#15 Updated by Robin Mills about 1 year ago

 Thank you for your feedback on this matter.
 I see you are using v0.22 which is rather elderly version of exiv2.
 Perhaps you could try/test our daily build to see if you have a use case that defeats our fix.
 You can collect it from: http://exiv2.dyndns.org:8080/userContent/builds/Categorized/Platform/linux/